Skip to content

 Anna Thorsen

 Microsoft's Regression Suite Automation Tool (RSAT) has long been a staple in the testing toolkit of Dynamics 365 (D365) Quality Assurance professionals.
-But as D365 grows, the demands on testing become stronger and users are searching for RSAT alternatives.
+But as D365 grows, propelled by Microsoft's One Version update process, the demands on testing become stronger and users are searching for RSAT alternatives.

-While Dynamics 365 RSAT is an excellent tool for automating testing in Finance and Operations (F&O), you’re likely testing scenarios that go beyond so that you can confidently automate end-to-end testing.
+While Dynamics 365 RSAT is an excellent tool for automating testing in Finance and Operations (F&O), you’re likely testing scenarios that go beyond these capabilities, so finding a tool that you can confidently automate end-to-end testing with is vital.

 In this blog post, we’ll explore three alternatives to RSAT.
 Each tool has a varying level of difficulty, based on the skills required to use the solution.